pdeschen/wuff-wiki/Equinox-application.md

   archived as .tar.gz, Windows versions - as .zip.
 The default value of archiveProducts is false.

 6. Repeat steps (3) and (4), see how products are generated "build/output".

+  **Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
+  If you are on Windows, Linux product won't start.
+If your JRE is 32-bit, 64-bit product won't start.